lbradesko/lbradesko.github.io/_posts/2018-08-13-profiling-on-create.md

 date: 2018-08-13
 ---

-While there is a lot of information on how ot use Android Studio's profiler (`Run-> Profile App`, then `record`) to measure where the execution time is spend in yor app, this cannot really measure cold start time (first `onCreate()`), since you cannot press record before it is actually started.
+While there is a lot of information on how to use Android Studio's profiler (`Run-> Profile App`, then `record`) to measure where the execution time is spent in yor app, this cannot really measure cold start time (first `onCreate()`), since you cannot press record before it is actually started.

 To do this, the easiest and most accurate aproach seems to be tu use the `Debug.startMethodTracing()` and `Debug.stopMethodTracing()`.
 Example:
 ```Java